 - Future discounts – Offer shoppers a % or cash discount on their next purchase.
 Entire shoppers usually use them to sign up for a mailing list.
 Implementing this discount on their second purchase ensures shoppers need to come back to redeem the offer.

-Many e-commerce owners confuse discount strategies with discounting methods.
+Many e-commerce owners confuse discount pricing strategies with discounting methods.

 It’s an easy (but costly) mistake to make.
 Using a buy one get one free strategy or a % off approach without understanding how this supports business goals is problematic.
 This results in using discounting methods with no process behind it.

 A discounting strategy will dictate the discount method used.
 For example, suppose you have surplus stock.
 You know that this stock is perishable, so there is a time element at play too.
 Throwing away the stock is costly, and because of the perishable nature, you need to sell it quickly.

 You might decide to offer it for free with every purchase.
 You could look at store orders and know you average 500 orders per month.